WHAT IS GRASS FED WHEY PROTEIN?

 RESEARCH OVER THE PAST FEW DECADES SHOWS THAT THE FEED A COW CONSUMES DOES IMPACT THE NUTRITIONAL CONTENT OF THE COW'S MEAT AND DAIRY BY ALTERING FATTY-ACID COMPOSITION AND ANTIOXIDANT LEVELS.

 Cows traditionally are natural grass eaters, and there is a reason for this.
 The four chambers of their stomach allow them to best extract all the nutrients from difficult to digest grass.
 The good bacteria in the four stomachs of the cows work best at an optimal pH.
 Grass fed diets promote this more favorable pH environment and may explain the difference in nutritional content between grass and grain-fed dairy.
-Due to the acidic environment that is created in the stomach of cows when they eat only corn, their guts are not as strong and are more susceptible to stomach ulcers, diarrhea, immunity problems, and other diseases of the Gl tract.
-The E. coli count in the guts of grain-fed cows has also been shown to be much higher.
+Due to the acidic environment that is created in the stomach of cows when they eat only corn, their guts are not as strong and are more susceptible to various health issues.

 FABULOUS FATS IN GRASS FED WHEY PROTEIN

 Fat is still a seemingly offensive word to some traditional dieters.
 However, we know there are some types of fat that are absolutely crucial to health of our bodies and brains.
 One of the best advantages of eating grass fed meat and dairy is the powerful fatty acid profile it provides us.
 As mentioned earlier, it provides health promoting omega 3 fatty acids.
 Omega 3’s are critical anti-inflammatory fats, and the research about Omega 3’s promoting overall heart health has been well documented.*